zama-ai/fhevm-solidity/docs/smart_contracts/operations.md

 Despite both leading to the same encrypted result!

-### Beware of overflows of TFHE arithmetic operators
+### Beware of overflows of FHE arithmetic operators

-TFHE arithmetic operators can overflow.
+FHE arithmetic operators can overflow.
 Do not forget to take into account such a possibility when implementing HTTPZ smart contracts.

 ❌ For example, if you wanted to create a mint function for an encrypted ERC20 token with an encrypted `totalSupply` state variable, this code is vulnerable to overflows: